aburakab/CameraSlider/README.md

 # CameraSlider
-Creating my own version of Camera Slider with is previously designed and created by @isaac879 But since I'm not yet familiar with PCBs, I created it with CNC Shield and Arduino Uno.
+Creating my own version of Camera Slider which is previously designed and created by @isaac879 But since I'm not yet familiar with PCBs, I created it with CNC Shield and Arduino Uno.

 Original Designs can be found in: